bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/channel.md

 ## Channel bindings, operation bindings

-Channel bindings are protocol-specific properties, that are used to define the channel behavior.
+Channel bindings are protocol-specific properties that are used to define the channel behavior.
 They are defined in the `bindings` section of the channel definition.

 {{< details "Channel bindings example" >}}
 {{< tabs "3" >}}